 Ruth Watts.
 I have a son in Year 3 and a daughter in Year 1.
 I have been a Governor for E-ACT since November 2013 and transferred as an Academy Ambassador in December 2015.
 My career has mainly been in the banking and finance industry until November 2011 when I became self-employed and bought a Franchise called "Little Kickers" which teaches football skills to children aged 18 months to 7 years.
 In May this year I decided on another change in career and have recently been appointed as Regional Co-ordinator for E-ACT in the South West.
 Reporting to the Regional Education Director, Stephen Luke, my main responsibilities are to ensure that all the meetings to monitor Raising Achievements and staff performance in each of the 4 E-ACT academies take place and the resulting actions are followed through.
 I also help run the Academy Ambassador Groups and support communication and celebration across the Academies.
 I feel I can add value to the Academy Ambassador Group from the insight I bring as both a parent and an employee.

-Tanja Engelbrecht – I am a mum of two children and moved to UK over 12 year ago.
-I am a Construction Engineer and Side manager and have over 6 years’ experience as school governor.
+Tanja Engelbrecht – I am a mum of two children and moved to the UK over 12 years ago.
+I am a Construction Engineer and Site manager and have over 6 years’ experience as a school governor.
 Currently I am working as a Project Manager in the Marketing sector.
 Being now an Academy Ambassador of St Ursula’s I am confident to give the school important support on several subjects to a high standard to achieve the best for all students at St Ursula’s.